AFT Public Employees Professional Issues Conference 2025

 Public Employees: Uniting to Preserve Our Democracy

-AFT union activists in the government sector will gather in Denver to share best practices and fight back strategies in the midst of the second Trump administration.
+AFT union activists in the government sector will gather to share best practices and fight back strategies in the midst of the second Trump administration.
 In a time of disruption and chaos, our union solidarity and strength are key to building the labor movement and tackling the serious challenges public workers face today.
 Workshops on Organizing, Activism and Leadership will be offered throughout the conference.
 Join us!

 Starting May 7.
 2025, all U.S. travelers must be REAL ID compliant to board domestic flights.
 Please confirm that your identification is REAL ID compliant before you travel, so you do not run into any problems on your way to the conference.